LogoLogo

 Each reversal risk with a high or very risk score is subject to:

-risk mitigation plan, developed by the Project Developer, that details the long-term strategies and investments for preventing, monitoring, reporting and compensating carbon removal reversal, OR
+• risk mitigation plan, developed by the Project Developer, that details the long-term strategies and investments for preventing, monitoring, reporting and compensating carbon removal reversal, or

-additional contributions to the buffer pool, at a rate of 3% of verified removal Riverse Carbon Credits for each high or very high risk
+• additional contributions to the buffer pool, at a rate of 3% of verified removal Riverse Carbon Credits for each high or very high risk

-If the farmer also seeks to issue carbon credits, oth parties must agree on how the annual biochar production is divided for credit issuance.
+If both the biochar producer and the farmer intend to issue carbon credits, they must agree on how to divide the annual biochar production for credit issuance.
+The credited biochar amount must be tracked and reported separately, governed by agreements outlining which party receives credits.

 Common co-benefits of biochar application to soil, and their sources of proof, are detailed in Table 1.
 Project Developers may suggest and prove other co-benefits not mentioned here.